Learn how to build bone density and improve heart health with strength training.

 A Harvard study showed strength training was more successful than aerobic activity for keeping participants’ stomachs trim.
 Waist circumference isn’t just about vanity, either — health professionals say the girth of your tummy says a lot about your overall wellness.

 “Although cardio exercise should be the primary focus for weight loss, regular resistance training should be included for a more rounded exercise routine,” Awalt said.
-The American College of Sports Medicine recommends that resistance training should be performed a minimum of two days per week, with eight to 12 repetitions of eight to 10 different exercises that target all the major muscle groups, he adds.
+The American College of Sports Medicine recommends that resistance training should be done at least two days every week, with eight to 12 repetitions of eight to 10 different exercises that target all the major muscle groups, he added.

 Keep your heart healthy